Changissnz/collusion_exposed_is_collusion/README.md

 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

-The money comes from somewhere.
+The money has to come from somewhere.
 Company this company that says this much money was made.
 Explains the mass welfare programs and cultural bullshit.

 <img width="1024" height="1024" alt="Gemini_Generated_Image_aojvt3aojvt3aojv" src="https://github.com/user-attachments/assets/5b1b305b-6b77-4cd0-9c90-f5b891649273" />